elifesciences/bigquery-views-manager/README.md

 # BigQuery Views Manager

 Utility project to maintain BigQuery views.
+The main interface is the CLI.

+Main features:

+* Synchronize BigQuery Views between GCP and local file system
+* Materialize Views (by running a view and saving it to a table)

 ## Pre-requisites